lukecarr/lukecarr/TEMPLATE.md

 ### :wave: Hi there!

-I'm a 22 y/o from the UK, currently working as a Software Developer at Foundever.
+I'm a 22 y/o from the UK, currently working as a Software Developer at Met Office.

 As far as open-source projects go, I enjoy working on anything and everything related to education :school:, privacy :eyes:, and data analysis/engineering :card_file_box:.